-Based on the analysis of the results, the current inventory appears to be an appropriate measure of the objective for this SLO.
+Based on the analysis of the results from 2018-19, the current inventory appears to be an appropriate measure of the objective for this SLO.
 The reflection scores are similar when compared to other measures.
-Instructors in methods courses and Residency I will need to model deep reflection methods rather than cursory ones that can result from the candidates for 2018-2019.
+In 2019-20, Instructors in methods courses and Residency I will need to model deep reflection methods rather than cursory ones that can result from the candidates.
 This will enable the candidates to truly reflect on the result of their actions on student learning.

 A second area of integrating across and integration within content fields needs attention.
-Candidates can begin work on this skill in EDUC 4010 and Residency I in preparation for data gathering in Residency II.
-It is also possible that longitudinal measures are collected to view candidate growth through Residency II.
+In 2019-20, Candidates can begin work on this skill in EDUC 4010 and Residency I in preparation for data gathering in Residency II.
+It is also possible that longitudinal measures may be collected to view candidate growth through Residency II.

-SLO5 Course Map:
+SLO 5 Course Map:

-EDUC 4980: Student Teaching

-EDUC 4982: Residency II
+EDUC 4980: Student Teaching EDUC 4982: Residency II